YinTat/yintat.github.io/_teaching/cse535-winter19.md

 # CSE 535: Theory of Optimization and Continuous Algorithms

 The design of algorithms is traditionally a discrete endeavor.
 However, many advances have come from a continuous viewpoint.
-In this course, we focus on the design of convex optimization and sampling algorithms.
-Via examples, we will explain some of the following concepts
+Typically, a continuous process, deterministic or randomized is designed (or shown) to have desirable properties, such as approaching an optimal solution or a desired distribution, and an algorithm is derived from this by appropriate discretization.
+In interesting and general settings, the current fastest methods are a consequence of this perspective.
+We will discuss several examples of algorithms for high-dimensional optimization and sampling, and use them to understand the following concepts in detail.
 + Reduction
 + Elimination
 + Conditioning